Meghan Markle ‘Struggling’ To Stay Quiet As Family Drama Threatens Royal Life

 The former actress remarked during a recent official trip to Ireland with husband Prince Harry that she just might miss her former life in the Hollywood spotlight where she had the ability to voice her opinion about certain subjects that warranted a response.

-During a visit to Dublin, Fox News reported that a fan of the Duchess told the former actress she misses watching her on Suits.
+During a visit to Dublin, Fox News reported that a fan of the duchess told the former actress she misses watching her on Suits.
 The 36-year-old was a star of the series before retiring from Hollywood to become a member of the royal family.

 “I’m a fan of Suits and I said to her that I miss it and she said ‘so do I,'” Fiona Moore told the Daily Mail of meeting Markle.